QuickBooks Time Review: Pros, Cons, and Features

 Security

-QuickBooks is a major accounting software solution used by large enterprises.
-So it’s no surprise that the security is robust.
+QuickBooks is a major accounting software solution used by large enterprises, so it’s no surprise that the security is robust.

 When it comes to the app, there are many ways to control who has access to what data, with multiple permission levels for workers, managers, admins, and accountants.